jleigh-100/lowriesings/README.md

 # LowrieSings
 Lowrie is starting up a singing business and wants to advertise her talents!
 This is a website that she can use to promote her singing!

+You can find the live instance running at https://www.lowriesings.com

 ## Setup for local deployment